Spectrality of Infinite Convolutions and Random Convolutions: Abstract

 \section{Abstract}

-In this paper, we study spectral measures whose square integrable spaces admit a family of exponential functions as an orthonormal basis.
-First, we characterize the spectrality of infinite convolutions generated by a sequence of admissible pairs.
-Next, we show that given finitely many admissible pairs, almost all random convolutions are spectral measures.
-Moreover, we give a complete characterization of spectrality of random convolutions for some special cases.
+In this paper, we explore spectral measures whose square integrable spaces admit a family of exponential functions as an orthonormal basis.
+Our approach involves utilizing the integral periodic zeros set of Fourier transform to characterize spectrality of infinite convolutions generated by a sequence of admissible pairs.
+Then we delve into the analysis of the integral periodic zeros set.
+Finally, we show that given finitely many admissible pairs, almost all random convolutions are spectral measures.
+Moreover, we give a complete characterization of spectrality of random convolutions in some special cases.

 \keywords{spectral measure, random convolution, integral periodic zero set}